albertomosconi/DesignPatterns/README.md

 You will see a list of all the implemented patterns, with a brief description.
 Each folder contains the example files, a README with an explanation of the pattern taken from Wikipedia, the UML diagramm and a specific description of the example.

+If you want to see the output of an example, clone the repo and execute the main function.
+This will prompt you with a shell you can use to choose a pattern to run.

 ## 🛠 Contributing

 ### Prerequisites